pytorch/pytorch/aten/README.md

 #### Note [ATen preprocessor philosophy]

-ATen is defined to be simple to use, and one of the things this implies is that it should not be necessary to use preprocessor macros when using ATen;
+ATen is designed to be simple to use, and one of the things this implies is that it should not be necessary to use preprocessor macros when using ATen;
 we would rather provide all symbols, even for functionality that is not available on the system ATen is running on.